REGISTRATION

 Before you can access the system which will allow you to complete Academic and Financial Registration you will need to set up your IT account.
 Information about this process can be found here: https://iam.manchester.ac.uk/initial_login/overview.
 You can do this at any time.
 Most of you will have already done this earlier in the admissions process.

-You can access the portal to set up you IT Account here: IT Account Manager.
+You can access the portal to set up your IT Account here: IT Account Manager.

 Additionally, there’s a help page here: Applicant self-service help | The University of Manchester